-UpFront is a brave space for LGBTQ+ young people who experience foster care and/or disconnection from family.
+UpFront is a brave space for LGBTQ+ young people of-color who’ve been affected by foster care and experience disconnection from accepting family.

-The group believes that every young person’s voice is valuable and deserves to be heard, it should be UpFront.
+We believe that every young person’s voice is valuable and deserves to be heard – it should be UpFront.
 As a peer-led group, sessions are designed and led by peer leaders.
-Sessions are typically based on one or more of the following four themes:
+Sessions are typically based on one or more of the following five themes:

 FOR THE MEMBERS